-TransGrid manages and mitigates bushfire and safety risk to ensure they are below risk tolerance levels or 'As Low As Reasonably Practicable' ('ALARP'), in accordance with TransGrid's obligations under the New South Wales Electricity Supply (Safety and Network Management) Regulation 2014 and TransGrid's Electricity Network Safety Management System (ENSMS).4
+TransGrid manages and mitigates bushfire and safety risk to ensure they are below risk tolerance levels or 'As Low As Reasonably Practicable' ('ALARP'), in accordance with TransGrid's obligations under the New South Wales Electricity Supply (Safety and Network Management) Regulation 2014 and TransGrid's Electricity Network Safety Management System (ENSMS).3 In particular, risks are mitigated unless it is possible to demonstrate that the cost involved in further reducing the risk would be grossly disproportionate to the benefit gained.

-In particular, risks are mitigated unless it is possible to demonstrate that the cost involved in further reducing the risk would be grossly disproportionate to the benefit gained.
-TransGrid therefore considers this a 'reliability corrective action' under the RIT-T as the proposed investment is for the purpose of meeting service standards linked to an applicable regulatory instrument, ie, the New South Wales Electricity Supply (Safety and Network Management) Regulation 2014.
+TransGrid therefore considers this a 'reliability corrective action' under the RIT-T as the proposed investment is for the purpose of meeting service standards linked to applicable regulatory instruments.
 A reliability corrective action differs from a 'market benefit' driven RIT-T in that the preferred option is permitted to have negative net market benefits (on account of it being required to meet an externally imposed obligation on the network business).

-That said, TransGrid considers that the preferred option for this RIT-T demonstrates positive net market benefits.
-The approach to determining this and the assessment itself, is presented in this PSCR.
+That said, TransGrid consider that the preferred option for this RIT-T demonstrates strongly positive net market benefits.
+The approach to determining this, and the assessment itself, is presented in this PSCR.

-Overall, TransGrid considers that the option proposed in this PSCR will enable TransGrid to appropriately manage the bushfire and safety risks associated with Line 8 going forward.
+Overall, TransGrid consider that the option proposed in this PSCR will enable TransGrid to appropriately manage the bushfire and safety risks associated with Line 25 & 26 going forward.